SilvioSimon/SilvioSimon/README.md

 <h2 align="center">ABOUT ME</h2>

 <div align="center">
-I’m an aspiring SOC Analyst with a background in IT and a strong focus on cybersecurity fundamentals.
-I have hands-on experience with networking concepts, system basics, and security monitoring through labs and self-driven projects.
+Started with aviation technology ✈️ and developed a strong passion for IT, cybersecurity, and software development.<br><br>

-Currently, I am building practical SOC skills such as log analysis, threat detection, and basic incident response using real-world scenarios and platforms like TryHackMe and LetsDefend.
+I enjoy learning through hands-on labs, home projects, and platforms like <b>TryHackMe</b> and <b>LetsDefend</b>, where I continuously improve my practical skills and problem-solving abilities.<br><br>

-I hold CompTIA Security+ and Network+ certifications and aim to start my career in a Security Operations Center, where I can contribute to identifying and responding to security incidents while continuously improving my technical skills.”
+I also enjoy web development and creating modern, responsive websites while improving my frontend and programming skills.<br><br>

-With certifications like CompTIA Security+ and Network+, I aim to grow into a role where I can actively contribute to detecting and mitigating security threats.
+Currently expanding my knowledge in networking, Linux, cybersecurity, and modern web technologies while continuing my transition into the IT field.
 </div>
 <br>